top of page

 One of the things that keeps us intrigued by something or someone is the air of mystery that surrounds them.
 The fact that we may not know something can be fascinating, because there is something quite exciting about being left in the dark, even though we may be tempted to know more.

-Of course, deliberate ignorance is the conscious choice to not know something, for whatever reason.
-In this case, it's for the reason to feel something that is more unusual.
+Deliberate ignorance is the conscious choice to not know something, for whatever reason.
 Recognizing this term is imperative to understand this article, and philosophy in general.
+Do we really have to know everything?
+Or specifically, should we know everything there is to know?
+No. No we don't.

 What we get in return for mystery can be hope.
 Hope that one day, we may know.
 Sometimes, we may never know how or why, and the answers will forever stay in the dark.
 I have such a mystery from a certain story that has remained unclear for 20 years.
 There is something attractive about not knowing forever, what are the causes for some effects.